Toni Pulu: Senior career

 Pulu remained try-less in 8 games through 2014 as Counties finished just outside the play-off places in 5th spot.
 His try scoring form returned in 2015 with 3 tries in 9 appearances while injury held him back the following year, limiting him to just 4 appearances, in which he scored two 5-pointers in Counties Manukau's run to the Mitre 10 Cup semi-finals.

+2023 NPC Season - Back in the hoops for the Counties Manukau Steelers.